banyanlogic/website/insights.md

 ---
 ## A.R.T. and Security
 ### Purpose
 The foundation of problem-solving is knowing who's problem we are trying to solve and what there pushes and pull are.
-The one word that represents this mindset is empathy.
-Not sympathy toward business needs at risk of long-term security of customers and neither apathy toward such needs.
-But a balance that is needed to be the enabler.
+The one word that represents this mindset is empathy, a balance between Business / Enterprise / Agency operational needs and security.

 ### Description
 The Absolute, Relative and Transactional views and Security can be summarized as below: